acmucsd/acm-ai-workshops/2023/SP23/intro-cv-series/workshop-1/README.md

 Unfortunately, due to last-minute glitches in software, a recording was not made for this workshop.
 We apologize for the inconvenience.
 However, the [presentation](./Slides_Intro_to_CV_Workshop_1_Getting_Started_with_Computer_Vision.pdf) and [interactive notebook](./Interactive_Notebook_Intro_to_CV_Workshop_1_Getting_Started_with_Computer_Vision.ipynb) have all necessary content explained in the workshop.

-If you have any questions, feel free to ask in out [ACM AI Discord](https://discord.gg/SZA2WV36sJ); we'd be happy to help!
+If you have any questions, feel free to ask in out [ACM AI Discord](https://discord.gg/SZA2WV36sJ); we're happy to help!

 <!--
 <div align="center">